 If we are the pilot, we are:

-• Establishing boundaries
+- Establishing boundaries

-• Enabling basic needs
+- Enabling basic needs

-• Allowing them to be bored
+- Allowing them to be bored

 About Dr Kristy Goodwin

 Dr. Kristy Goodwin is a researcher, speaker, author, and mum.
 She is on a serious mission to help parents ditch their techno-guilt and raise happy, healthy children (without suggesting digital abstinence).
-She also helps professionals develop sustainable tech habits to ensure their health and performance isn’t sabotaged by the screens we’ve become dependent on.
+She also helps professionals develop sustainable tech habits to ensure their health and performance aren’t sabotaged by the screens we’ve become dependent on.

-To connect with Kristy, or for more information please visit Dr Kristy Goodwin’s website
+To connect with Kristy, or for more information please visit Dr Kristy Goodwin’s website.